Muscle Anatomy-aware Geometric Deep Learning for sEMG-based Gesture Decoding: Introduction

 \subsection{Contributions}

-In this article, we propose a novel geometric deep neural network, called Temporal-Muscle-Kernel-Symmetric-Positive-Definite Network (TMKNet) on SPD manifold for sEMG-based gesture classification.
-The contributions of this article are: \begin{enumerate} \item An end-to-end deep neural network model that performs gesture classification in three steps: (1) feature extraction across time and sensors with multiple temporal and spatial kernels, (2) projection of features to the manifold of symmetric positive definite (SPD) matrices, learning on the SPD manifold and projecting back to the Euclidean space, and (3) classification of the hand movement. \item A multi-kernel spatial convolution layer that is informed from the underlying anatomy of gesture execution to extract relevant information for different types of movements. \item An unsupervised domain adaptation layer that uses domain-specific batch normalization for gesture classification from sEMG data. \item Demonstration of superior performance of TMKNet with two datasets (NinaproDB6 and Flexwear-HD) and generalizability of the model in the multi-session scenario. \end{enumerate}
+In this article, we propose a novel geometric deep neural network, called Temporal-Muscle-Kernel-Symmetric-Positive-Definite Network (TMKNet) for sEMG-based gesture classification.
+The contributions of this article are: \begin{enumerate} \item An end-to-end deep neural network model that performs gesture classification in three steps: (1) feature extraction across time and sensors with multiple temporal and spatial kernels, (2) projection of features to the manifold of symmetric positive definite (SPD) matrices, learning on the SPD manifold and projecting back to the Euclidean space, and (3) classification of the hand movement. \item A multi-kernel spatial convolution layer that draws information from the underlying anatomy of gesture execution to extract relevant features for different types of movements. \item An unsupervised domain adaptation layer that uses domain-specific batch normalization (DSBN) to address domain shift across sessions/subjects. \item Demonstration of superior performance of TMKNet with two datasets (NinaproDB6 and FlexWear-HD) and generalizability of the model in the multi-session scenario. \end{enumerate}

-The remainder of the paper is organized as follows: Section \ref{sec:preliminaries} introduces the preliminary concepts used to develop TMKNet.
-Section \ref{sec:method} provides a detailed description of the proposed method.
+The remainder of the paper is organized as follows: Section \ref{sec:preliminaries} introduces the preliminary concepts.
+Section \ref{sec:method} describes the proposed method.
 The experimental setup is detailed in Section \ref{sec:experiment} and the results are provided in Section \ref{sec:result}.
-Section \ref{sec:discussion} provides a discussion and concluding remarks.
+Section \ref{sec:discussion} provides a discussion and Section \ref{sec:conclusion} concluding remarks.